In Middle School science class, students are encouraged to think, explore, and behave like scientists.

-Building upon the sixth grade theme of community, students will explore the earth and its environment through a variety of scientific activities.
-This year-long course is dedicated to an investigation of earth and environmental science, in which we explore the ideas of biological communities, adaptations, equilibrium, and interdependence in the context of the Chesapeake Bay watershed.
-During the year, a three-day place-based educational trip to a Bay area watershed location brings these concepts to life.
+Building upon the sixth grade theme of community, students will explore the Earth and its environment through a variety of scientific activities.
+This year-long course is dedicated to an investigation of Earth and environmental science, in which we explore the ideas of biological communities, adaptations, equilibrium, and interdependence in the context of the Chesapeake Bay watershed.
 These concepts continue to be applied to our studies of ecology, the water cycle, climate change, geology, and the Chesapeake Bay and its watershed.
 Using Moores Branch — which runs through our campus — as a model, we collect data related to the chemistry and biology of our portion of the Chesapeake Bay watershed to assess the health of the stream and to understand the relationship that we have with the Bay.

 Sixth grade science is a time for students to become aware of their role on planet Earth.
 Using principles from ecological literacy, place-based education, and differentiated instructional practices, students learn the methods and skills necessary to carry out scientific explorations through both teacher-directed and student-designed labs, projects, and activities.

 This inquiry-based course is an introduction to the theories and practices that make up physical science.
-After an introductory unit on the processes and practices of science the class then moves into the study of the basic concepts in physics, such as motion, forces, simple machines, magnetism, and electricity.
+After an introductory unit on the processes and practices of science, the class then moves into the study of the basic concepts in physics, such as motion, forces, magnetism, and electricity.
 Using the basic principles of engineering, the emphasis is on investigating these topics through experiential and lab activities, and analyzing and applying experimental results to real-world problems.
-The class then transitions into a study of space science.
-During the final third of the year, the focus shifts to the nature of matter itself: chemistry.
+During the second half of the year, the focus shifts to the nature of matter itself: chemistry.
 This investigation begins with a history of the study of the atom and understanding the periodic table.

 Students gather observational data about how matter behaves, investigating, for example, the differences among solids, liquids, and gases, and chemical bonding and reactions.
 As they try to explain what they observe, students become familiar with the “particle model of matter.”
 The chemistry unit is capped by participation in applied chemistry activities.
 The students then apply what they have learned over the course of the year to understand the causes and impacts of global warming or climate change.